Generic name: panobinostat [ PAN-oh-BIN-oh-stat ]

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while taking panobinostat?

-Certain foods may interact with panobinostat and lead to unwanted side effects.
-Avoid eating star fruit, pomegranate and grapefruit products while taking panobinostat.
+Certain foods may interact with panobinostat and cause side effects.
+Avoid eating star fruit, pomegranate, and grapefruit products while taking panobinostat.

 Panobinostat side effects